-(A) Fair value as of both March 31, 2023 and 2022 excludes our investment in Funko with a fair value of \$27 thousand and \$74 thousand, respectively, which was valued using Level 2 inputs.
+(A) Fair value as of March 31, 2025 excludes our investment in Gladstone Alternative with a fair value of \$5.0 million, which was valued using NAV as a practical expedient.

 Fair value measurements can be sensitive to changes in one or more of the valuation inputs.
 Changes in discount rates, EBITDA, or EBITDA multiples (or revenue or revenue multiples), each in isolation, may change the fair value of certain of our investments.
-Generally, an increase/(decrease) in discount rates or a (decrease)/increase in EBITDA or EBITDA multiples (or revenue or revenue multiples) may result in a (decrease)/increase in the fair value of certain of our investments.
+Generally, an increase/(decrease) in market yields, discount rates or a (decrease)/increase in EBITDA or EBITDA multiples (or revenue or revenue multiples) may result in a (decrease)/increase in the fair value of certain of our investments.